 I had the 8GB RAM model of the Realme 6 and it could handle day-to-day tasks like using social media, listening to music, and watching videos quite easily.
 Even with my extensive usage, the phone did not stutter a bit while switching between apps, editing photos, opening webpages in multiple-Chrome tabs, and more.
 The usage experience always stayed smooth.

 Since MediaTek G90T is a gaming processor, it shines in the gaming department as well.
-To all the PUBG fans out there, you can now play PUBG Mobile at HDR graphics with Ultra frame rates in a phone priced at Rs 12,999.
+I had the 8GB RAM model and it could play PUBG Mobile at HDR graphics with Ultra frame rates.
 The game doesn’t lag, doesn’t stutter, and frame drops are so minimal that you will not even notice it’s there.
 The temperature of the phone does rise a bit after 20 minutes of gameplay, but it stays at the same level even after an hour.

 Realme 6 review: How is the user interface?